DeaconSham/Wordle/README.md

 # Wordle: Java Edition

-A console-based Wordle clone written in Java.
+A console-based Wordle written in Java.

 This program allows the player to guess a five-letter word within five attempts, with coloured feedback indicating the accuracy of each letter.